-Slots: An organization may submit only one application to the FY 2026 Grants for Arts Projects program (i.e., one application per calendar year), with limited exceptions.
+Slots: An organization may submit only one application to the FY 2026 Grants for Arts Projects program (i.e., one application per calendar year).

 Deadlines